 The Council will review this Policy within 12 months of the adoption date of the Policy.

-INFORMATION The contact officer for further information at the City of Norwood & St Peters is the Council's Rates and Revenue Officer, telephone 8366 4554.
-ADOPTION OF THE POLICY The Rating Policy was adopted by Council on 3 July The Rating Policy was adopted by Council on 2 J The Rating Policy was adopted by Council on 3 The Rating Policy was adopted by Council The Rating Policy was adopted by Counci y 2010.
-The Rating Policy was adopted by Cou uly 2011.
-The Rating Policy was adopted by C 2 July 2012.
-The Rating Policy was adopted by on 1 July 2013.
-The Rating Policy was adopted il on 7 July 2014.
-The Rating Policy was adopt ancil on 6 July 2015.
-Jouncil on 4 July 2016.
-The Rating Policy was ad The Rating Policy was Council on 3 July 2017.
-The Rating Policy was J by Council on 2 July 2018.
-The Rating Policy was a ted by Council on 1 July 2019.
+INFORMATION

+The contact officer for further information at the City of Norwood Payneham & St Peters is the Council's Rates and Revenue Officer, telephone 8366 4554.

+ADOPTION OF THE POLICY

+The Rating Policy was adopted by Council on 3 July 2017.
+The Rating Policy was adopted by Council on 2 July 2018.

 This Policy was reviewed by the Audit Committee on 25 May 2020.
 The Rating Policy was adopted by Council on 6 July 2020.

 This Policy was reviewed by the Audit Committee on 24 May 2021.

+This Policy was reviewed by the Audit Committee on 23 May 2022.

-The Rating Policy was adopted by Council on 5 July 2021.
+The Rating Policy was adopted by the Council on 10 July 2023.